If you have an older home, checking for lead is an important safety measure, even if you have copper and brass pipes

 How Much Does It Cost to Replace Lead Pipes?

-It costs $1,570 on average to have a new water main installed.
-Most homeowners pay between $610 and $2,570.
-Expect to spend anywhere from $50 to $250 per linear foot, depending on length, material, depth and accessibility.
+A new water main costs $1,570 on average to install though most homeowners pay between $610 and $2,570.
+Expect to spend anywhere from $50 to $250 per linear foot, depending on length, material, depth, and accessibility.
 You’ll also need a city permit which varies in price from location to location; consult your plumbing with further permit questions.